 Looking for answers or clarification regarding the residential appraisal process?
 Following are frequently asked questions of the National Association of REALTORS® that will help you provide guidance to your clients about the appraisal process, and there are professionals on property appraiser which can really help realtors.

-Q. Will the homebuyer receive a copy of the appraisal?
+Q. Will the seller receive a copy of the appraisal?